Resources for Methodist churches

 A selection of short videos of the Chaplains are offered below for use in a Service of Remembrance.

-You are free to use these videos in in-person services, or in live streamed or recorded online services.
+You are free to use these videos for in-person services, or in live streamed or recorded online services.

 The Revd.
 Mark Noakes (Royal Navy Chaplain) connects Methodists’ recollection of John Wesley’s experience on Aldersgate Sunday with the nation’s marking of Remembrance Sunday.
 He notes that we can choose to mark Remembrance Sunday in order to make better choices and avoid the worst mistakes in future.
 Should you wish to print them out, the words of Mark’s reflection are contained in the Remembrance Resource linked above.
 (3 minutes 30 seconds)